Business Merger or Acquisition?

 In short, there are any number of ways to end up with a substandard distribution network, but if you get it right, the rewards for your company can be substantial.

-Your Business Rationalisation Options: What Are They?
+Business Improvement or Rationalisation Options: What Are They?

 The following questions are all typical of those asked by supply chain professionals involved in a merger or acquisition: